Juicy Low Carb Smash Burgers

 Form burger balls

 Grab one portion of ground beef at a time and loosely form it into a ball.
 Do not firmly pack it into a ball.
-You want the strands to still be loose in order to yield the juiciest burger.
+You want the strands to still be loose for the juiciest burger.
 Set aside on a flat surface or parchment paper.
 Repeat with other portions of hamburger meat.

 Smash burgers